-Nurse health coaches works with patients to provide guidance and resources to assist their patient in living a more healthy and balanced lifestyle.
-In terms of nursing experience, nurse health coaches generally have many years of direct patient care in the hospital setting, and have the desire to have a more direct and positive health impact on their patient’s lives.
+Nurse health coaches work with patients to provide guidance and resources to assist their patients in living a more healthy and balanced lifestyle.
+In terms of nursing experience, nurse health coaches generally have many years of direct patient care in the hospital setting and have the desire to have a more direct and positive health impact on their patient’s lives.

 Many nurse health coaches are entrepreneurs who work in private practice, although some hospitals and doctors offices hire nurse health coaches as well.
 According to some surveys, nurse coaches can earn similar or even more income than they do working in hospitals.

 - Holding patients accountable for their pre-established goals

 - Identifying client opportunities and issues for improved health